mdn/content/files/en-us/mozilla/add-ons/webextensions/build_a_cross_browser_extension/index.md

 ### API asynchronous event handling

 With the introduction of Manifest V3, all the main browsers adopted the standard of returning _Promises_ from asynchronous methods.
 Firefox and Safari have full support for Promises on all asynchronous APIs.
-At the time of writing, November 2023, Chrome has nearly complete support for Promises on asynchronous APIs.
-Consult the Chrome documentation for details of whether the APIs you use have Promise support.
+Starting from Chrome 121, all asynchronous extension APIs support promises unless documented otherwise.
+The `devtools` API is the only API namespace without Promise support ([Chromium bug 1510416](https://crbug.com/1510416)).

 In Manifest V2, Firefox and Safari support Promises for asynchronous methods.
 At the same time, Chrome methods invoke _callbacks_.
 For compatibility, all the main browsers support callbacks across all manifest versions.
 See [Callbacks and Promises](/en-US/docs/Mozilla/Add-ons/WebExtensions/Chrome_incompatibilities#callbacks_and_promises) for details.